Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 15/04/2014 (Buld 264):
+	- Fixed non-snow rock prop variant size.
+	- Potentially fixed issue that'd let aliens see marines that are not parasited with an outline

 - 11/04/2014 (Build 264):
 	- When a mod update is found, the message will get repeated every 5 minutes until map restart.
 	- Reworked friends highlighting again, in a better way this time.
 (Thanks remi.D!)